 Compared to the national average, Debrecen already has a relatively high proportion of people who have applied for a “Caring Watch” (In Hungarian: Gondosóra).
 37 percent of the city’s residents over the age of 65 use this free, individual right, and in some cases even life-saving assistance service.

 As Imréné Fülöp Császár said, she has had her “Caring Watch” for years, since the service was launched.
-Fortunately, she has not yet had to use it to call for help, but she did drop it once, and then she experienced that the device alerted the dispatch center.
-This ensured that if she really had a problem, it would be detected immediately, and even a relative could be alerted with the device.
-As a specific example, she mentioned the story of a friend of hers who fell at home, as it turned out, she broke her leg as a result, and called for help with the “Caring Watch”, which she quickly received, and was soon hospitalised.
+Fortunately, she has not yet had to use it to call for help, but she did drop it once, and then the device alerted the dispatch center.
+This ensured that if she had a problem, it would be detected immediately, and even a relative could be alerted with the device.
+As a specific example, she mentioned the story of a friend who fell at home, and as it turned out, she broke her leg and called for help with the “Caring Watch”, which she quickly received, and was soon hospitalised.

-As soon as Erzsébet Fábián heard about this opportunity, she immediately requested the “Caring Watch”, so she has had it from the beginning.
-She didn’t need to use it either, but she is sure that if she has a problem and presses the button, the dispatch center will help her.
-She senses that her device is working well because it always verbally warns her when it is time to charge it.
+When Erzsébet Fábián heard about this opportunity, she immediately requested the “Caring Watch”.
+She didn’t need to use it either, but she was sure that if she had a problem and pressed the button, the dispatch center would help her.
+She senses that her device is working well because it always verbally warns her when to charge it.

-A lot of information about the Caring Watch programme can be found on the website www.gondosora.hu.
+Information about the Caring Watch programme can be found on www.gondosora.hu.

 Source and photo credit:debrecen.hu